mikhailshilkov/mikhailio-hugo/content/2020/03/infinicache-distributed-cache-on-aws-lambda/index.md

 Serverless functions excel at running stateless workloads.
 FaaS services use ephemeral compute instances to grow and shrink the capacity to adjust to a variable request rate.
 New virtual machines or containers are assigned and recycled by the cloud provider at arbitrary moments.

 Functions are incredibly compelling for low-load usage scenarios, among others.
 Executions are charged per actual duration, at 100 ms granularity.
-If your application only needs to run several times per day in a test environment, it costs you literally zero.
+If your application only needs to run several times per day in a test environment, it costs you very close to zero.

 Cloud providers try to reuse compute instances for multiple subsequent requests.
 The price of bootstrapping new instances is too high to pay for every request.
 A warm instance would keep pre-loaded files in memory between requests to minimize the overhead and [cold start](/serverless/coldstarts) duration.
+The exact behavior is a black box and varies between region, AZ, and in time.

 There seems to be a fundamental opportunity to exploit the keep-warm behavior further.
 Each function instance has up to several gigabytes of memory, while our executable cache might only consume several megabytes.
 Can we use this memory to persist useful state?